structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Event Action Mapping.md

 The data model provides several validation options:

-- **Not-null constraints**: Properties marked as not-null must have a value.
+- Properties marked as not-null must have a value.
 Creating or updating an object without a required property fails with a validation error.
-- **Uniqueness constraints**: Properties marked as unique must have a value that no other object of the same type has.
+- Properties marked as unique must have a value that no other object of the same type has.
 This is useful for email addresses, usernames, or other identifiers.
-- **Compound uniqueness**: Multiple properties can be marked for compound uniqueness, ensuring their combined values are unique across all objects of the type.
+- Multiple properties can be marked for compound uniqueness, ensuring their combined values are unique across all objects of the type.
-- **Format patterns**: String properties can have a format pattern that the value must match, defined as a regular expression.
+- String properties can have a format pattern that the value must match, defined as a regular expression.
-- **Value ranges**: Numeric properties can have minimum and maximum values.
+- Numeric properties can have minimum and maximum values.

 #### Lifecycle Methods